-This is a great option for portable grills and for starting campfires.
+This is a great option for portable grills and for starting a charcoal grill.
 It holds 30-50 briquettes at a time.

 Steven Raichlen Ultimate – Square Chimney Starter

-The first of our square models, the Steven Raichlen Ultimate has the biggest capacity of any starter on the market.
+The first of our square models, the Steven Raichlen Ultimate is an extra large charcoal starter which has the biggest capacity of any on the market.
 If you need a lot of charcoal started at once, then this is the model you want!

 The Ultimate is made from heavy gauge steel and coated with a protective layer to prevent weathering.
 There are plenty of ventilation holes, which make this big boy easy to light off.
 The handle is a heat-resistant Bakelite, and it has a metal assist handle for easier transfer of hot coals.
 The square shape also makes it easier to control where your coals land in the grill.

 This square starter can hold 7 pounds of charcoal at a time, which is enough charcoal to cook on two average kettle grills in one go!